Monroe Sweetland

 Monroe Mark Sweetland (January 20, 1910 – September 10, 2006) was an American politician in the state of Oregon.
 A native of the state, he served in both houses of the Oregon Legislative Assembly starting in 1953 for a total of ten years.
 A Democrat, he also twice ran and lost bids to serve as the Oregon Secretary of State and was a Democratic National Committeeman.
 Sweetland later served on the staff of the National Education Association, supporting passage of the Bilingual Education Act of 1968.

 Early life

 Monroe Sweetland was born on January 20, 1910, in Salem, Oregon.
 His father, Dr. G. J. Sweetland, was a doctor who also served as athletic director at Willamette University.
-When Sweetland was two, the family moved to Michigan where he remained until college.
-At the age of 11 in 1922 he and a friend organized a city caucus to elect candidates after learning that none had been scheduled.
+When Sweetland was two, the family moved to Michigan where he remained until entering college at age 16.
+At age 11, in 1922, he and a friend organized a city caucus to elect Democratic candidates after learning that none had been nominated.
 Sweetland graduated from Wittenberg College in Springfield, Ohio, with a Bachelor of Arts degree in 1930.
 He then entered law school at Syracuse University and later Cornell University.
-In 1931, he married Lillie Megrath whom he met in law school.
+In 1933, he married Lil Megrath, whom he met in Syracuse.
 They had two daughters, Barbara and Rebecca.